tremc/tremc/README.md

 Python 3.0 bitch.

-### Optional Modules (you don't need them but they add features):
+### Optional Modules

 - python-GeoIP: Guess which country peers come from.
-- python-adns: Resolve IPs to host names.
 - [python-xerox](https://pypi.python.org/pypi/xerox): Copy magnet links to the system clipboard.
 You will also need either xclip on linux or pbcopy on OS X for this to work.

+### Lost Optional Modules
+- python-adns: Resolve IPs to host names.
+This needs to be ported to py3

 ## Usage